 E-mail: email@example.com | Phone: (760) 750-4384

-Dr. Joni Kolman is an Assistant Professor in the School of Education and co-coordinator of the MA in Curriculum & Instruction program.
+Dr. Joni Kolman is an Associate Professor in the School of Education and the coordinator of the MA in Curriculum & Instruction program.
 Her research and teaching focuses on teaching and teacher quality within low-resource, high-accountability schools and is situated at the intersections of education policy, inclusive classroom practice, and teacher education.
 Dr. Kolman's most recent studies attend to how context influences the work of experienced teachers, teacher candidates' mentoring within clinical placements, and the preparation of teachers within Minority Serving Institutions.
 Her research has been published in book chapters and refereed journals including Teacher Education Quarterly, Action in Teacher Education, and Education Policy Analysis Archives, and has been presented at numerous national conferences.
 Prior to her appointment at CSUSM, Dr. Kolman was an Assistant Professor in the School of Education at City College of New York, CUNY.
 Her research and teaching interests are rooted in her experiences as a general and special education teacher in urban schools in Toronto, Denver, and Boston, and through her work as a doctoral research fellow in an urban teacher residency program.
 She earned her doctorate in Curriculum and Teaching from Teachers College, Columbia University.

 E-mail: firstname.lastname@example.org | Phone:(760) 750-8236